Blockchain Forensics and Compliance: Investigating Digital Assets for AML in Cyprus

 - FATF Grey Listing of Jurisdictions: Various countries have been labeled as jurisdictions with weak crypto oversight.
 As a consequence, the companies with a presence in these jurisdictions in Cyprus have been subjected to enhanced due diligence measures.

-- European Exchange Enforcement: An EU leading crypto exchange got punished for failing to apply blockchain analytics for detecting darknet transactions.
+- European Exchange Enforcement: An EU leading crypto exchange, namely, Coinbase, got fined €21.5 million by the Central Bank of Ireland as a result of failing to follow AML and CFT procedures by not applying blockchain analytics for detecting darknet transactions.
 This enforcement action highlights the increasing breeding sanitary expectations into forensic capabilities.

 Practical Guidance for Compliance Officers in Cyprus